hamdiheb/GitHomeworkFixErrors/homework.md

 ## 6. What is a Pull Request?

-To send request about your new changes on the github project.
+send request about your new changes on the github project.